Armstrong Academic Journals

 A nationwide literary magazine dedicated exclusively to undergraduate works of poetry, fiction, creative nonfiction and artwork.
 Published annually, the periodical showcases some of the best literature the nation’s undergraduates have to offer.
-The submission deadline is not updated, but is likely due February 2017.
+The submission deadline for the 2018 issue is October 1st, 2017.

 The Oswald Review (TOR) is an international, refereed journal of undergraduate criticism and research in the discipline of English.
 Submission deadline is March 1st or the nearest business day, each year.

 The Susquehanna Review annually features works of fiction, creative nonfiction and poetry written by undergraduates from across the United States.
 Submissions are accepted all year; however there are various deadlines for different submissions to be considered for a specific issue.
 Visit their website to find out all of the submission guideline details.